2021–22 Wisconsin Badgers women's basketball team

-The 2021–22 Wisconsin Badgers women's basketball team represented the University of Wisconsin at Madison during the 2021–22 NCAA Division I women's basketball season.
+The 2021–22 Wisconsin Badgers women's basketball team represented the University of Wisconsin–Madison during the 2021–22 NCAA Division I women's basketball season.
 The Badgers are led by first-year head coach Marisa Moseley and play their home games at the Kohl Center as members of the Big Ten Conference.
 They will compete in the 2021–22 Big Ten Conference season and the 2022 Big Ten women's basketball tournament.

 Previous season

 The Badgers finished the 2020–21 season 5–19, including 2–18 in Big Ten play, to finish in last place.
 They lost in the first round of the Big Ten women's tournament to Illinois.
 After the loss, they fired Jonathan Tsipis.
 On March 26, 2021, Marisa Moseley was named the 8th coach in the history of the Badgers.

 After the season, the team lost one player to graduation and two players to transfers, while adding one player as a transfer.